-A first step is to continue to work with your supervisor to identify the things that have the potential to become issues for your research project.
+The first step is to work with your supervisor to identify the things that have the potential to become issues for your research project.
 These are likely to include illness and self-isolation for yourself and your household/housemates, and compliance with the traffic light framework.
 Plan for what can be changed or adapted or delayed, as the situation requires.

 Will the disruptions caused by COVID‑19 be considered in the examination of my dissertation?

-Yes, where those disruptions have a significant effect that has not been addressed in other ways.
+Yes, where those disruptions have not been addressed in other ways.

 In addition, the University has established a process for ‘special consideration for impaired performance’ due to the impact of COVID‑19 on study.
-This is available for full-year dissertations, research projects and reports, or creative research components and may include a notice for the examiner explaining the disruption to the student’s work due to COVID‑19, how this has been addressed, and requesting that this be taken into account when assessing the student’s work and assigning a mark.
+This is available for dissertations, research projects and reports, or creative research components and will include a notice for the examiner explaining the disruption to the student’s work due to COVID‑19, how this has been addressed, and requesting that this be taken into account when assessing the student’s work and assigning a mark.